MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/analytics-in-editor-debugging.md

 # In-editor Debugging Telemetry Reference Architecture

-This reference architecture **focuses on the development phase and a small number of users**, gathering data from gameplay sessions and displaying it directly within the game engine - Unreal Engine in this case.
+This reference architecture **focuses on the development phase and a small number of users**, gathering data from gameplay sessions and displaying it directly within the game engine - Unreal Engine 4 or Unity Engine in this case.
 It provides the fastest response time so your development and QA teams don't have to wait to get results from testing sessions.

 This article will describe the architecture used in [this sample on GitHub](https://github.com/Azure-Samples/gaming-in-editor-telemetry).
 Keep in mind that the code from this reference architecture is only an example for guidance and there may be places to optimize the code before using in a production environment.